 First, let’s start with a disclaimer: I am not a financial advisor and everything here is not investment advice, but a very simplified summary of what I learned about investing in stocks.

 I avoided stocks for a long time, because in my mind it was a risky investment, only for speculators and traders.
-I'll try to describe what investing (or value investing) is and why it is not as risky as we generally think.
+I'll try to describe what long-term investing (or value investing) is and why it is not as risky as we generally think.
 Investing is not day trading.

 Benjamin Graham gives a good definition in the first chapter of The Intelligent Investor "Investment versus Speculation" :